 We married in April that year.

-March 2012 was when we moved to beautiful Perth, with fabulous beaches! living with our son and his family in rural Wandi.
+March 2012 was when we moved to beautiful Perth, with fabulous beaches! living with our son and his family

 Memory loss crept up slowly and we received excellent assistance from Alzheimer's WA and their "Living with Memory Loss" programme.
 When these monthly meetings came to an end, and having made great friendships, it was decided that we continue meeting.